JakubKohoutek/water_leak_sensor/README.md

 ![](circuit_diagram/image.png)

-The circuit was designed to run on a 9V battery, but it can accept any voltage between 3.5 - 12 volts.
+The circuit was designed to run on a 3.7V Li-Ion battery, but it can accept any voltage between 3.5 - 12 volts.
 Just don't forget to adjust the `CRITICAL_VOLTAGE` in the [sketch](./water_leak_sensor.ino) accordingly.